Medical questions & health advice by licensed doctors

-"Why are my finger nails beginning to develop little vertical grooves in them?
+"Why are my finger nails beginning to develop little vertical grooves in them?"

 I am a 78 year old female in good health.
 Blood pressure, blood glucose level, cholesterol levels are all excellent.
 I am very careful to follow a nutritious diet.
 Lately my finger nails have begun to develop very little vertical grooves (running from base of the nail to the tip of my finger).
 There is no discomfort, no pain.
 Is this caused by a nutritional deficiency of some kind?

 Although their exact cause is not known, there may be a hereditary tendency to develop them.
 Another benign nail condition you may notice are small white spots under the nails.
 These are like trapped air bubbles and are also of no concern.
 On the other hand if you start notice lines running horizontally across the nails in the other direction, this would be a cause for concern.
 Horizontal lines in the nails are often a sign of an underlying serious medical condition, such as a vitamin deficiency.
 Similarly, if your nails begin to lift up and separate from the nail bed, this should also be checked out.
 As always, if you have any additional questions make sure to touch base with your primary care doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.